 The Sochi Autodrom is located in the Adler district of Sochi, just 7km south of Sochi International Airport (AER), and around 35 kilometres south of the city center.
 The airport was comprehensively refurbished for the 2014 Winter Olympics, but the bad news for international fans is that it’s hardly an international hub.
-There are plenty of regional flights, but Western visitors will generally have to transit in either Moscow (with Aeroflot or several other Russian carriers) or Istanbul (Turkish Airlines).
-Austrian Airlines has discontinued direct flights from Vienna to Sochi.
-When travelling long-haul, beware super-long layovers and consider a slightly more expensive fare with a shorter overall travel time!
+There are plenty of regional flights, but no direct flights from Western Europe.
+Most visitors from the West need to transit in either Moscow (with Aeroflot or several other Russian carriers) or Istanbul (Turkish Airlines).

 - S7 (Siberia Airlines) offer the cheapest fares from London Heathrow: as little as £320 return with a stop in Moscow.
 KLM offer similarly cheap fares but also involve a change – there are no direct flights from London to Sochi.

 - Flights from Paris are cheapest with AeroFlot via Moscow at around €420 return (this airline offers the shortest transit too.)
 Cheaper fares with longer connections can be found with KLM for around €340.

 - KLM is also the cheapest (though not the speediest) choice for F1 fans travelling from Frankfurt, with fares starting at €340.
 AeroFlot offer a wider range of flight options – all with stops – for a slightly higher fare.

 - From Australia, the cheapest return fares ($1700 AUD) from Perth to Sochi are with Emirates, stopping in Dubai and Moscow.
 Fares of around $2000 AUD are available from Melbourne with Qatar Airways.